MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

 ## -remarks

 This object can be used in both Desktop and UWP applications.

-For Desktop apps, you can create more than one Window per thread.
-However, for UWP apps, you can create only a single Window per thread.
+**In Preview versions of WinUI 3**: You can create more than one Window per thread in Desktop apps.
+For UWP apps, you can create only a single Window per thread.
 See [Create a new Window](#create-a-new-window) in [Examples](#-examples).

-> In a UWP app, each UI thread already has a Window that can be retrieved using the static [Window.Current](window_current.md) property.
+In a UWP app, each UI thread already has a Window that can be retrieved using the static [Window.Current](window_current.md) property.
 Additional windows can be created with [CoreApplicationView](/uwp/api/Windows.ApplicationModel.Core.CoreApplicationView) objects, which are always created on a new thread, and which automatically create an [ApplicationView](/uwp/api/Windows.UI.ViewManagement.ApplicationView), [CoreWindow](/uwp/api/windows.ui.core.corewindow), and Window for the new thread.

-For Desktop apps, Window implements [IWindowNative](/windows/apps/winui/reference/iwindownative) to enable interop through the Window's HWND ([WindowHandle](/windows/apps/winui/reference/iwindownative-windowhandle).
+For Desktop apps, Window implements [IWindowNative](/windows/apps/winui/reference/iwindownative) to enable interop through the Window's HWND ([WindowHandle](/windows/apps/winui/reference/iwindownative-windowhandle)).

 For UWP apps, both the static [Application](application_application_1221375020.md) property and the static [Current](application_current.md) property return the Window object.
 From this object, an app can use the [Dispatcher](window_dispatcher.md) object or determine the size of the Window from the [Bounds](window_bounds.md) property.